Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 This method will set the data of all DTO properties to the corresponding data object properties, and will also populate the child data objects from the corresponding nested DTO structures.
 Once the data is populated, it will set the modification state of the data object to `false`, which will allow tracking modifications from this point on.

 :::note
 This will also work for child objects where their properties are flattened in the source DTO using the *childName_propertyName* convention.
-For example, if your sales order object has a child object *BillingAddress*, which has a data property *City*, then your DTO can have either the same sub-structure, or fields like *BillingAddress_City*.
+For example, if your sales order object has a child object *BillingAddress*, which has a data property *City*, then your DTO can have either the same sub-structure or fields like *BillingAddress_City*.
 :::

 If your data object has custom data properties that don't match the names of the source DTO properties, then you can override the `FromDataContractAsync` method, and manually set the values for those data properties, as illustrated below.